mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A Traveller can only be under the influence of one Boon or Bane during any one check.
 If they receive both a Boon and a Bane for the same check, they cancel out and no extra dice are rolled.
 At the same time, if they receive multiple Boons or Banes, they will only be subject to one.

 EFFECT For most situations, the only thing that needs to be determined is whether or not the Traveller succeeds.
-If the Traveller’s total throw after applying all Dice Modifiers equals or exceeds the target difficulty (eight or more for an Average check), they succeed.
+If the Traveller's total throw after applying all Dice Modifiers equals or exceeds the target difficulty (eight or more for an Average check), they succeed.
 If it is less, they fail.

 Often, however, it is important to know how well the Traveller did – or how bad.
 To do this, subtract the target number from the dice roll of the check, including any modifiers.
 This margin of success (or failure) is the Effect that can be consulted on the Effect Results table.
 This is also used in combat to calculate damage (see below).